December: the moment when you realize, oh yeah, it's winter, and it's gonna stay winter for a lonnnnnnnnnng time.

 A time-honored way to keep brunch drinks light and refreshing is to use fresh fruits and juices.
 Still or sparkling ciders make a great backdrop for great brunch cocktails, and you can get a lot of flavor even from non-alcoholic ciders.
 Try this bourbon maple cider.
 Or look for a good pear brandy or eau de vie and simply mix that with sparkling cider for a simple but tasty cocktail.
 (Clear Creek and St. George both make great pear spirits.)

-Seasonal fruits are another great way to liven up Christmas morning: cranberries are still appropriate, so consider this cranberry mojito or the sherry-laced Cranberry Especial.
+Seasonal fruits are another great way to liven up Christmas morning: cranberries are still appropriate, so consider this cranberry punch or this sparkling, tangy cranberry-black pepper shrub cocktail.
 Better still is citrus, which tastes better than ever during its winter peak.
 A blood orange flip is a good way to go, as is this grapefruit and ginger sparkler.